 To be eligible for this track, a faculty member must be salaried greater than 50% for University-related activities.
-When salaried by the University, faculty at the rank of Instructor and above are normally in the tenure track.
+When salaried by the University, faculty at the rank of Assistant Professor and above are normally in the tenure track.
 Two sub-tracks exist within the academic track and are designated as Academic (Research/Teaching) and Academic (Clinical/Teaching).
 Criteria for the Academic (RT) Track and the Academic (CT) Track emphasize excellence in different areas, as described in detail later in this document.
 While recommendations for appointments and promotions must signify the track and the track designation is a part of official College records, there is no public distinction in terminology of titles in the Academic Tracks.

 1. Academic (Research/Teaching): This track is for faculty, both clinical and basic science, with significant research commitment in addition to teaching and service, including patient care where applicable.
-Appointment or promotion of faculty in the Academic (RT) Track depends primarily on achievement in scholarly research and teaching.
+Appointment or promotion of faculty in the Academic (RT) Track depends primarily on achievement in scholarly research and excellence in teaching.
 The hallmark of academic achievement is the generation of new knowledge through creative and original research, and excellence in this area is usually the primary basis for promotion.
 The quality of publications, consistency of performance, and the extent of involvement of the candidate in research are more important than overall quantity of articles.
 Furthermore, attainment of external support after significant peer review is particularly important for advancement in rank to Associate Professor or Professor.
 Invited papers presented at scholarly meetings and conferences, research seminars presented at other institutions, and service on national scientific advisory boards are additional criteria for promotion in the Academic (RT) Track.

 Occasionally, the primary basis for promotion may be excellence in teaching and contributions to the mission of the department and College, although in such cases significant research activity is also expected.
-Service to the University is an important faculty responsibility and is therefore a factor in appointment and promotion considerations, but it is not sufficient in the absence of research activity and excellence in teaching.
+Service to the University is an important faculty responsibility and is therefore a factor in appointment and promotion considerations, but it is not sufficient for promotion in the absence of research activity and excellence in teaching.
 Instructor: Faculty at this rank should demonstrate potential for excellence in research, teaching, and service including patient care where applicable.
 An appointment as an Instructor should be given for a relatively short period of time (such as three years or less), after which faculty members at this rank should be considered for promotion to Assistant Professor.
-When salaried by the University, appointment at the Instructor level normally begins the six-year probationary term.

-Assistant Professor: Faculty at this rank should have demonstrated evidence of original research in the form of publications in refereed journals.
+Assistant Professor: Faculty at this rank should have demonstrated evidence of original research in the form of publications in refereed journals and demonstrated excellence in teaching.

 Associate Professor: Faculty at this rank should be actively engaged in research.
 Establishment of a research program is a fundamental requirement for promotion.
 Faculty should be contributing significant new information to the scientific literature, should have demonstrated promise of becoming leaders in their fields, and should have attained some recognition at the national level.

 Professor: Faculty at this rank should have demonstrated continuing excellence in both teaching and research and should have shown significant innovation in their work.
-They should have demonstrated leadership in their fields which brings recognition and enhanced stature to the University and should be recognized nationally for their accomplishments.
+They should have demonstrated national and/or international leadership in their fields which brings recognition and enhanced stature to the University.

 2. Academic (Clinical/Teaching): This track is for clinical faculty with a primary commitment to, and demonstrated excellence in, teaching and service including patient care.
-Promotion in this track is usually achieved through the development and application of creative advances in medical care and the fostering of such clinical care in students through teaching excellence.
-In addition, scholarly activity leading to publications is required.
+Promotion in this track is achieved through the development and/or application of creative advances in medical care, the fostering of such clinical care in students through teaching excellence, and scholarly activity, in education or in the advancement of medical practice, leading to publications.